Feeding your baby for the first time can be an exciting experience so ditch any fears with these go-to tips!

 It is a lot of fun to watch how your baby reacts to new foods – the faces they make are adorable!
 Plus it is one of many significant developmental milestones ahead.
 Read on to learn all about how to start your baby on their first foods in a safe and healthy way.

-Most often it’s recommended for babies to start solids at 6 months, however, some babies will start earlier.
+Its recommended for babies to start solids at 6 months, however, on rare occasions there are exceptions.
 It’s important not to start before 4 months.
 Begin with 1-2 tablespoons per meal, with 1-2 meals per day.
 At this point, eating food is not as much about meeting baby’s nutritional needs (which are supplied from breast milk and formula) but more about stimulating mouth muscle development.

 Ready, Set… Go!

 You know your child is ready to eat when they are about double their birth weight and they:

 - Can sit in a high chair or feeding chair and hold their head up.

 - Show interest in the food you are eating – they might even mimic your eating and chewing movements.

 - Can take food from a spoon with their mouth and maneuver it to the back of the throat for swallowing with their tongue.

 * Note: Each child experiences different rates of development.